If you've been wondering if it's possible to test the thermostat on your 3.1L or 3.4L GM equipped vehicle without removing it, the answer is YES.

 Important Suggestions And Tips

-You don't need the Ford factory scan tool or an expensive professional technician level scan tool.
+This ‘indirect way’ is accomplished by using a scan tool with Live Data capability.
+You don't need the GM factory scan tool or an expensive professional technician level scan tool.
 A generic scan tool will do great and I've written this article with this tool in mind (Don't have a scan tool?
 Need a scan tool?
 Check out my recommendation: Actron CP9580 Scan Tool).

-TIP 3: Another very important thing, that is key to successfully troubleshooting the thermostat, is to start your test with a completely cold engine.
+TIP 3: It's very important that you start your troubleshooting with a completely cold engine.

 Symptoms Of A Bad Thermostat

-CASE 1: If the thermostat is stuck open, you'll see the following symptoms:
+CASE 1: If the thermostat gets stuck open, you'll notice some of the following symptoms:

 - If it's winter time, the heater will not work.